U.S. judge says Apple e-books antitrust monitor's term to end

 | NEW YORK

-NEW YORK A U.S. judge on Tuesday agreed to not extend the term of a court-appointed monitor assigned to review Apple Inc's antitrust compliance program despite the difficult environment the monitor faced in dealing with the iPad maker.
+NEW YORK A U.S. judge on Tuesday agreed to not extend the term of a court-appointed monitor assigned to review Apple Inc's (AAPL.O) antitrust compliance programme despite the difficult environment the monitor faced in dealing with the iPad maker.

 The decision from U.S. District Judge Denise Cote in Manhattan came a day after the U.S. Justice Department recommended not extending the appointment of Michael Bromwich, who was named monitor after Apple was found liable for conspiring to raise e-book prices.